 And this one on Dow Jones at New York open time.

-Those are examples of a great timing to find intra day opportunities to trade using Ignition Bars.
+Those are examples of great timing to find intra-day setups to trade using Ignition Bars.

 On what time frame should I search for Ignition Bars?

 If you day trade or scalp, you can search them on your M2 or M5 or M15 time frames, or whatever time frame you use to day trade.

 If you swing trade you can search for them on H1, H4, Daily, Weekly, Monthly time frames.

 On our trading school, we teach our students and use our powerfull trading strategies to trade this kind of candles.

 But you can actually trade it using any strategy that you want.

 When you see an Ignition Bar just follow that direction.

 Ignore setups in the opposite direction and follow the main trend.

 You’ll improve your performance a lot with this simple trading setup.